pmorerio/admd/README.md

-# admd
-Tensorflow code for the paper 'Learning with privileged information via adversarial discriminative modality distillation'
+# Code for the paper 'Learning with privileged information via adversarial discriminative modality distillation'